 - (1) The policy shall contain an incontestability provision and include the conditions of the provision.
 The policy provision shall satisfy one of the following two methods: - (a) The provision shall state that the policy is incontestable after it has been in effect during the lifetime of the surviving insured for no greater than two years; or - (b) The provision shall state that, with respect to each insured, coverage is incontestable after it has been in effect during the lifetime of that insured for no greater than two years, but only if the policy states that the company will provide written notice to the policyholder no later than 90 days from the end of the second policy year requesting that the policyholder notify the company of the death of any insured.
-The provision shall additionally state that failure to provide notice of death will not preclude a contest, and could result in a contest even if premium payments continue to be made.
-The provision shall further state that any action of contest shall commence promptly upon notice of death.
+The provision shall additionally state that failure to provide notice of death will not preclude a contest.
+The provision shall further state that any action of contest shall commence promptly upon notice of death. - (2) Coverage may only be contested based on a statement contained in an application made a part of the contract.
+If the company expects to rely on an application to contest the policy, the company shall attach to or endorse the application as part of the policy.
+The statement on which the contest is based shall be material to the risk accepted or the hazard assumed by the company. - (3) The contract may allow a separate contestable period no greater than two years after the date of any change requiring underwriting.
+The contest shall be limited to the change and the statements provided for the change.